Tips for Living in Your RV During the Winter

 Tip 3 – Insulate Plumbing Lines

 One of our biggest fears while camping in the cold was that our lines may freeze and burst.
 We knew we’d be in for a large bill if we let that happen.
-We wanted to do everything we could to stop that from happening, what we came up with was insulating our plumbing lines.
+I wanted to do everything we could to stop that from happening, what we came up with was insulating our plumbing lines.

 A quick heads up, placing the pipe insulation on the pipes can be a pain, stay patient and keep moving forward.